The idea is not to block every shot. The idea is to make your opponent believe that you might block every shot. – Bill Russell

-This IQ Matrix Mind Map will specifically focus on the basics of playing tough and fundamentally sound defense in a variety of game situations and scenarios.
+This IQ Matrix map will specifically focus on the basics of playing tough and fundamentally sound defense in a variety of game situations and scenarios.

-This article post is part of a Basketball Success Series of IQ Matrix Mind Maps.
+This article post is part of a Basketball Success Series of IQ Matrix maps.
 Topics within this series include:

 • Part 1: Basketball Shooting Skills